projectfluent/python-fluent/README.md

 python-fluent comes with two implementations of `MessageContext`.
 The default is `fluent.context.CompilingMessageContext`, which is what you get under the alias as `fluent.context.MessageContext`.
-This works by compiling a set of FTL messages to a set of Python functions, which results in very good performance (see below for more).
+This works by compiling a set of FTL messages to a set of Python functions, which results in very good performance (see below for more info).

 The alternative is `fluent.context.InterpretingMessageContext`, which implements an interpreter for the FTL Abstract Syntax Tree.

-While the two implementations have the same API, and the return the same values under most situations, there are some differences, as follows:
+While the two implementations have the same API, and return the same values under most situations, there are some differences, as follows:

 * `InterpretingMessageContext` has some protection against malicious FTL input